dynamsoft-docs/license-server-docs/selfhosting/DLSonLinux.md

 > You can edit startup.sh to change the listening ports.

 Upon the first visit, you will be asked to set an admin password.
+A few things to note:

+> 1. The default password is empty;
+> 2. The user name is admin and it can not be changed;
+> 3. Currently, there isn’t a way to retrieve the password should it get lost. **Therefore, please keep the password secure**.

 After that, you will land on the home page where you can find the UUID of this DLS .

 > This UUID is require when [activating your licenses]({{site.selfhosted}}index.html#activate-the-license).